gruberdev/scenarios-k3s/course1/step1/text.md

 ## Initial steps

-- [Here is the official documentation regarding configuration files][docs-uri-1]
+- [Official documentation regarding configuration files][docs-uri-1]
 - [There's an option to use multiple config files instead of one, here's the documentation on it.][docs-uri-2]
 - [Values to be used on the configuration file are the same flags used by the CLI tool, here's a list of all the flags][docs-uri-3]
 - **This tutorial will focus on using only one configuration file, but anything done here can be easily split on multiple files.**

 <br>

-### Ceate a folder to place our configuration file
+### Create a folder to store the configuration file

 ```plain
 mkdir -p /etc/rancher/k3s